Minocrisy/Minocrisy/README.md

 <!-- Add more badges from https://shields.io/ -->

 ## Current Work
 I'm building an AI application that aims to revolutionize the way we interact with technology.
-The Minotaur Project is not just a showcase of technical skills but also a sandbox for innovative ideas in the AI space.

 ## Let's Connect!
 [![LinkedIn][3.2]][3]